AdobeDocs/photoshop-api-docs/README.md

 # Supported Features

-This is a list of currently supported features
+This is a partial list of currently supported features.
+Please also see the [Release Notes](https://forums.adobeprerelease.com/photoshopapiservice/categories/releasenotes) for a list of added features

 ## Layer level edits